Frozen Shoulder and Shoulder Injuries

 Frozen shoulder or ‘adhesive capsulitis’ affects shoulder joint mobility with stiffness and pain and occurs usually between the ages of 40 and 60.
 If left untreated, recovery is slow and symptoms can last for two to three years.
-If treatment is started early, frozen shoulder can be successfully cured in a few weeks with regular manipulation mobilisation and deep massage.
+If treatment is started early, frozen shoulder may be successfully treated in a few weeks with regular manipulation, mobilisation and deep massage.

 The tendons of the rotator cuff pass beneath the acromion of the shoulder.
 Overuse may cause inflammation of the tendons and their protective bursa and a narrowed sub acromion space within the shoulder can produce tendon pinching or compression with pain on raising the arm.

 The rotator cuff tendon may tear or become chronically inflamed from falls or repetitive strain resulting in weakness and shoulder pain on internal or external rotation relating to back and neck pain.